 What is CBD?
-Amongst the noise in the industry sometimes we forget to answer the simple questions.
+Amongst the noise in the industry sometimes we forget to answer simple questions.
 We noticed that we hadn’t even answered it in our videos!
-We put together one therefore explaining exactly what it is.
+We put together one, therefore, explaining exactly what it is.

 If you are more of a reader than a watcher, we have broken down the video’s key points for you here.
 This should answer the key questions you will have.

 Approximately 100 organic elements found in the cannabis plant, make up the compound Cannabidiol, or CBD.
 The good stuff makes up 40% of cannabis plant matter, extracted from the flower and oils.
 This is because plants are made up of a lot of liquid and oil too, just as humans are made up of 90% water.

 The extraction process creates a collection of oils.
 This concentrate or distillate contains the CBD.
 It also contains a host of other items such as terpenes.
 Ultimately this is what produces whole plant cannabis CBD.

 In short, yes. hemp seed and the hemp plant do produce CBD.
 Being a bio-accumulator though, means it draws up toxins from the soil.
 Required to produce CBD therefore, is a considerable amount of hemp.
 CBD from whole plant cannabis is, therefore, more abundant and why full spectrum CBD is more in demand.

 Does it get you high?

 No, it does not get you high, it contains no psychoactive properties.
 Discovered in 1940, there is still no evidence 80 years later that psychoactive properties exist.
 What do we mean when we say psychoactive – we mean ‘Get you high’.